 Community Action Partnership of Riverside County’s VITA Tax Program provides free tax preparation services to low and moderate income individuals and families with income up to $75,000.
-We have two sites that offer year-round service, Community Action Partnership in Riverside and Martha’s Village in Indio (by appointment only).
-Various locations are available during the tax season (January 30 to April 15th) for your convenience.
-Please visit our website for additional information.
+We have various locations available during the tax season (January 30 to April 15th) for your convenience.
+Click on the links below for site locations and additional information.

 Earned Income Tax Credit (EITC) sometimes called the Earned Income Credit (EIC), is a refundable federal income tax credit for low-income working individuals and families.
 Congress originally approved the tax credit legislation in 1975, in part to offset the burden of social security taxes and to provide an incentive to work.
 When the EITC exceeds the amount of taxes owed, it results in a tax refund to those who claim and qualify for the credit.
 To qualify, taxpayers must meet certain requirements and file a tax return, even if they did not earn enough money to be obligated to file a tax return.
 The EITC has no effect on certain welfare benefits.
 In most cases, EITC payments will not be used to determine eligibility for Medicaid, Supplemental Security Income (SSI), food stamps, low-income housing, or most Temporary Assistance for Needy Families (TANF) payments.
 The Riverside County EITC program provides year-round free tax preparation assistance through VITA to residents and encourages asset-development to help families move out of poverty.

 How much will the Child Tax Credit be this year?

 The enhanced credit allowed for qualifying children under age 6 and 18 has expired.
 For 2022, the initial amount of the CTC is $2,000 for each qualifying child.

 Who can I claim on my return?